Kyoto is now at the height of the fall foliage season, and many tourists from inside and outside the country are visiting.

 * Kabuki’s Kaomise Performance is a traditional kabuki event held annually at the Minamiza Theater in Kyoto, Japan.

-The event celebrates the opening of a new theatrical year and is held annually in December.
+The event, held annually in December, celebrates the opening of a new theatrical year.
 Here, new actors and performances are unveiled.

-The Kichirei-Kaomise Performance began in the Edo period (1603-1867) and is an important event in the history and culture of Kabuki, which is still carried on today.
+The Kichirei-Kaomise Performance began in the Edo period (1603-1867) and is an important event in the history and culture of Kabuki, which continues today.
 Traditional costumes, spectacular stage sets, and unique acting styles leave a deep impression on the audience.
 It is popular among many tourists as a great opportunity to experience traditional Japanese performing arts.